Ravencentric/stringenum/README.md

     <Pet.DOG: 'bark'>
     ```

+- `stringenum.DuplicateFreeStrEnum` - A subclass of `StrEnum` that ensures all members have unique values and names, raising a `ValueError` if duplicates are found.

+    ```py
+    >>> class Fruits(DuplicateFreeStrEnum):
+    ...
+APPLE = "apple"
+    ...
+BANANA = "banana"
+    ...
+ORANGE = "apple"
+    ...
+    Traceback (most recent call last):
+      ...
+    ValueError: Duplicate values are not allowed in Fruits: <Fruits.ORANGE: 'apple'>
+    ```

-- `stringenum.DoubleSidedStrEnum` - A subclass of `StrEnum` that supports double-sided lookup, allowing both member values and member names to be used for lookups.
+- `stringenum.DoubleSidedStrEnum` - A subclass of `DuplicateFreeStrEnum` that supports double-sided lookup, allowing both member values and member names to be used for lookups.

     ```py
     >>> class Status(DoubleSidedStrEnum):